John Barrasso: Abortion

-When Barrasso ran for the 1996 Republican nomination for U.S. Senate, he presented himself as a supporter of abortion rights.
-During his tenure in the Wyoming Legislature, he sponsored an unsuccessful bill to treat the killing of a pregnant woman as a double homicide.
+When Barrasso ran for the 1996 Republican nomination for the U.S. Senate, he presented himself as a supporter of abortion rights.
+Following his loss in 1996, Barrasso's position on abortion (and on other issues) shifted in a conservative direction.

+During his tenure in the Wyoming Legislature, Barrasso sponsored an unsuccessful bill to treat the killing of a pregnant woman as a double homicide.
 He has voted to prohibit federal funding for abortion.

+Capital punishment

+Barrasso co-sponsored the "Thin Blue Line Act", which would have required the death penalty for anyone convicted of killing a first responder.

 Gun laws

-In 2002, he received an "A" rating from the National Rifle Association.
-According to a Washington Post survey, he has voted with Republicans 94% of the time.

 In April 2013, Barrasso was one of 46 senators to vote against a bill that would have expanded background checks for all gun buyers.
-He voted with 40 Republicans and 5 Democrats to stop the bill.
+He voted with 40 Republicans and five Democrats to stop the bill.

 Health care

 Barrasso voted against the Affordable Care Act (Obamacare) in December 2009, and against the Health Care and Education Reconciliation Act of 2010.
-He was part of the group of 13 senators drafting the Senate version of the American Health Care Act of 2017, an Obamacare repeal bill that failed to pass.
+He was part of a group of 13 senators that drafted the Senate version of the American Health Care Act of 2017, an Obamacare repeal bill that failed to pass.